Recommended for you:

 - Orthopedic and neurological conditions, such as arthritis, that hinder a dog's ability to squat

 How Can I Manage My Dog's Constipation?

-You can help your orthopedically or neurologically impaired dog stay regular by supporting him with a harness while he defecates.
+You can help your orthopedically or neurologically impaired dog stay regular by supporting them with a harness while they defecate.
 Dogs with conditions, such as diabetes mellitus and kidney disease, which can increase their risk of dehydration and constipation, might need supplemental water added to their food or the administration of subcutaneous (under the skin) or intravenous (injected into a vein) fluids.
-If X-rays show a large amount of stool within your dog's colon, your vet might perform an enema to give him significant and immediate relief.
+If X-rays show a large amount of stool within your dog's colon, your vet might perform an enema to give them significant and immediate relief.

-In order to prevent the frustrating and distressing scenario of dealing with dog constipation, talk to your veterinarian about ways you can handle and prevent constipation.
-Your vet might recommend giving your pup canned pumpkin, stool softeners, a high fiber therapeutic food like some Hill's® Prescription Diet® or a low residue therapeutic food.
+In order to prevent the frustrating and distressing scenario of dealing with dog constipation, talk to your vet about ways you can handle and prevent constipation.
+Your vet might recommend giving your pup high-moisture soft food, stool softeners, a high fiber therapeutic food, or a low residue therapeutic food.
 The increased fiber content of certain therapeutic dog food allows for greater absorption of water, which softens stool and promotes intestinal motility (the body's ability to move food through the digestive system).
-Although some human medications can provide relief for constipated pets, always consult a vet before administering any over-the-counter medication to your dog, as many can be dangerous or fatal for dogs if not properly administered.
+Always consult a vet before administering any over-the-counter medication to your dog, as many can be dangerous or fatal for dogs if not properly administered.